 The Impact of SOPA on Affiliates

 It is well-known that in the US affiliate marketing is a business model buffeted by regulatory burdens, most notably the Affiliate Nexus tax.
 But regulatory challenges come not only from the state-level.
 More recently, SOPA has shown that all sites can find themselves on the receiving end of regulatory pressures.
 While protecting copyright owners is the aim of these proposals, because any site which links to copyrighted content can be blocked publishers should be just as afraid as major online players like Google, Wikipedia and WordPress that ai???blacked outai??i?? on January 18th in protest.

 The UKai??i??s Experience in Confronting Regulatory Challenges

 In the UK, legislation similar in its implications (if not in its aims) has recently come into effect.
 Enforced in the UK from this month, the EUai??i??s ePrivacy Directive requires site owners to gain consent for information held by cookies to be stored.
 Like the SOPA proposals it cannot be ignored.
 But whereas here both the Affiliate Nexus tax and SOPA have been met with concerted opposition, in the UK the law is already on the statute books.
-The FTC’s ‘Do Not Track’ proposals bear a striking resemblance to the EU Directive.
+The FTCai??i??s ai???Do Not Trackai??i?? proposals bear a striking resemblance to the EU Directive.
 Whereas previously the FTC had only proposedAi?? voluntary opt-outs to behavioral advertising, following the intervention of the White House for a ai???Bill of Rightsai??i?? for online privacy to replace the current range of voluntary commitments, this will likely serve as a blueprint for future legislation.

 Lessons from how the UK has addressed this challenge are therefore apposite.
 Chief amongst these is that any kind of regulatory challenge requires a co-ordinated response on behalf of the industry as a whole.
-In the UK, the Affiliate Marketing Council of the IAB performs this function, although its remit goes beyond that of the Performance Marketing Association in the US in having additional powers to enforce compliance standards.
+In the UK, the Affiliate Marketing Council of the IAB performs this function, although its remit goes beyond that of the Performance Marketing Association in the US in having additional powers to lisinopril buy online enforce compliance standards.
 Comprised of eight member networks, in addition to publishers, advertisers and agencies, it has broad support for this remit and is looked by government as the representative of the performance marketing industry.

 valtrex reviews The Role of Networks

 At the intersection between publishers, advertisers and OPMs, networks can help the industry walk the line between being both the conduit of information and advice on one hand, while not stoking unnecessary panic on the other.
 The experience of the acquire depakote, acquire clomid.
 UK shows that into a vacuum comes misunderstandings and those able to profit from panic.
 There, a small industry of advisory services has already sprung up in response to the ePrivacy Directive, feeding off (and to some extent unnecessarily exacerbating) understandable trepidation felt on the part of site owners.

 Count on Ignorance

 What is common to the UK and US is that legislators and regulators often have little knowledge of the online industry ai??i?? especially publishers ai??i?? and unrealistic expectations.
 In the fight against the introduction of the affiliate tax in Colorado, campaigners argued that the tax would not raise the revenue legislators expected: when Colorado introduced the tax it collected just $20,000 despite being projected to raise $5 million.
 This only serves to highlight the need for a louder industry voice, whether to oppose new regulatory proposals or to help the affiliate industry comply with them.